Swiss Standard German: Written Swiss Standard German

-The names of municipalities, towns, stations, and streets are often not written with a starting capital umlaut, but instead with Ae, Oe and Ue, such as the Zürich suburb Oerlikon, or the hamlet Aetzikofen, or the Bernese municipality Uebeschi.
+The names of municipalities, towns, stations, and streets are often not written with a starting capital umlaut, but instead with Ae, Oe, or Ue, such as the Zürich suburb Oerlikon, the hamlet Aetzikofen, and the Bernese municipality Uebeschi.
 However, field names, such as Äbenegg, Ötikon (near Stäfa), or Überthal, and any other word, such as Ärzte (English: physicians), usually start with capital umlauts.

 As for the various dialects of Swiss German, they are occasionally written, but their written usage is mostly restricted to informal situations such as private text messages, e-mails, letters, notes, or within social media such as Facebook.
 The ability of German Swiss to transliterate their language into writing is an integral and important part of the identity and culture of German-speaking Switzerland.

 Spoken Swiss Standard German

 The default spoken language in German-speaking Switzerland is the respective local dialect.
 Due to a rather large inter-cantonal migration rate (about 5% p.a.) within modern Switzerland for decades, many different Swiss German dialects are spoken in any one place, especially in urban areas; for example, in the city of Zürich (end of 2013): of the 272,700 Swiss (total: 400,000) living in Zürich, only 40% (28%) are from Zürich itself with 51% (36%) from the entire canton of Zürich.

 Outside of any educational setting, Swiss Standard German is only spoken in very few specific formal situations, such as in news broadcasts and reputable programmes of the public media channels; in the parliaments of German-speaking cantons; in the federal parliament in Berne (unless another official language of Switzerland is used), although dialect is certainly encroaching on this domain; in loudspeaker announcements in public places such as railway stations, etc. Church services, including the sermon and prayers, are usually in Swiss Standard German.
 Generally in any educational setting Swiss Standard German is used (during lessons, lectures or tutorials).
 However, outside of lessons Swiss-German dialects are used, even when, for example, talking to a teacher about the class.
 The situations in which Swiss Standard German is spoken are characteristically formal and public, and there are situations where written communication is also important.

 In informal situations, Swiss Standard German is only used whenever a German Swiss is communicating with a non-Swiss and it is assumed that this person does not understand the respective dialect.
 Amongst themselves, the German-speaking Swiss use their respective Swiss German dialect, irrespective of social class, education or topic.

 Unlike other regions where German varieties are spoken, there is no continuum between Swiss Standard German and the Swiss German dialects.
 The speakers speak either Swiss Standard German, or a Swiss German dialect, and they are conscious about this choice.